 Dense Breasts

-Tomosynthesis, also known as 3D mammography, can improve the rate of breast cancer detection in women with dense breasts (picking up approximately 6-7 cancers per 1000 exams versus 3-5 cancers per 1000 exams with 2D mammography).
-There are no long-term studies to show if outcomes are improved, and there are still a few insurances that do not cover tomosynthesis.
-While we may be able to detect additional cancers with these newer techniques, concern has been raised about overdiagnosis and overtreatment – finding lesions that will never be of any significance to the patient.
-However, studies have shown that the use of 3D mammography reduces the likelihood of a “callback” – when additional imaging is recommended due to inconclusive results because of dense tissue.
+Tomosynthesis, also known as 3D mammography, can improve the rate of breast cancer detection in women with dense breasts, but as there are no long-term studies to show if outcomes are improved, and, insurance may not cover this form of imaging.
+Tomosynthesis may be associated with slightly higher radiation exposure compared to 2D digital mammography.
+While we may be able to detect smaller lesions with these newer techniques, concern has been raised about the issue of overdiagnosis and overtreatment – finding lesions that will never be of any significance to the patient.

-It is important to realize that there is no perfect imaging technique for dense breasts – all available modalities have the potential to miss cancer.
+We know that breast MRI and ultrasound, including automated whole breast ultrasound, can be very helpful in evaluating women with very dense breast tissue.
+These additional tests may not be covered by insurance.
+However, there is no perfect imaging technique for dense breasts – all of the available modalities have the potential to miss cancer.
 My recommendation is that women speak to their doctors and ask questions.
-Ask if your breast tissue is dense, how density impacts your breast cancer risk, and if additional testing is recommended for you.
+Ask if your breast tissue is dense, and if so, request that the benefits and possible risks of additional testing be reviewed.

 Dr. Attai was one of the physicians invited to testify before the California Legislature in support of SB 1538, which was eventually signed by Governor Brown, requiring that imaging facilities in California inform women if they have dense breasts on mammography.